 About the Journal

-The Journal is issued by the Constitutional Court of Georgia (www.constcourt.ge) with support of Grigol Robakidze University (www.gruni.edu.ge).
+The Journal is issued by the Constitutional Court of Georgia (www.constcourt.ge) in partnership with Grigol Robakidze University (www.gruni.edu.ge).
 The Journal aims at engaging academic discussion around the constitutional law.

 The Journal is an international refereed (peer-reviewed).
 It is in the list of Ulirchsweb peer-reviewed periodicals, the papers published in the Journal are also placed on the HeinOnline and can be accessed by scholars and students from over 150 countries.